pysmatch.Matcher

 Parameters:

-• n_jobs (int, optional) – The number of parallel jobs to run when fitting multiple models (nmodels > 1).
-Uses ThreadPool.
+• n_jobs (int, optional) – Number of parallel jobs for ensemble fitting.
 Defaults to 1.

-• use_optuna (bool, optional) – If True, uses Optuna for hyperparameter tuning instead of fitting nmodels. nmodels is ignored.
+• use_optuna (bool, optional) – If True, use Optuna for hyperparameter tuning.
 Defaults to False.

-• n_trials (int, optional) – The number of trials for Optuna optimization if use_optuna is True.
+• n_trials (int, optional) – Number of Optuna trials if use_optuna is True.
 Defaults to 10.

 Performs matching based on estimated propensity scores.